lorenzoid/tally-mortgage-calculator/README.md

 ## To run the project please use the following  scripts

+IMPORTANT: Please install [json-server](https://github.com/typicode/json-server#getting-started).
+This is what I use to stub out the API as asked in the assignment notes.
+If the intention is to deploy live, changes will need to be made to the code to replace the `fetchFedRate()` action creator in `/src/reducers/mortgageInfoReducer.js`.

+1. To run simulated api `yarn serve`.
+This serves up the hardcoded `fed_rate` for the interest rate portion.
-1. To run in development mode `yarn start`
+2. To run in development mode `yarn start`
-2. To build a static html build for deployment `yarn build`.
+3. To build a static html build for deployment `yarn build`.
 Serverless ready deployable directory will show up in the `/build` directory at the root.
+NOTE: `fetchFedRate()` call will fail because it is hardcoded to fetch from the `json-server` package.
+See above.
-3. To test mortgage calculation math `yarn test`.
+4. To test mortgage calculation math `yarn test`.
 There is only one unit test and it is for the `calculateMortgagePayment()` method as asked in the deliverables section of the document.

 ## Available Scripts